Dörtyol: History

 Dörtyol is remembered in Turkey as the scene of the first fighting in the Turkish War of Independence.
-The fighting with the occupying forces was ignited in Karakese, which is located on the edge of the mountainous village of Nur.
+The fighting with the French occupying forces was ignited in Karakese, which is located on the edge of the mountainous village of Nur.
 In 1918, Dörtyol was occupied by French troops.
-Turks in the area retreated to the hills and began their resistance under the leadership of Kara Hasan Paşa.
+Turks in the area retreated to the hills and began their resistance under the leadership of Kara Hasan Pasha.
 Thus, Dörtyol ultimately never became part of the Republic of Hatay, but instead functioned as a Turkish district added to Hatay when the province was brought into the Turkish Republic in 1939.

+Dörtyol was heavily damaged by powerful earthquakes in February 2023 and subsequent aftershocks.

+Composition

+There are 15 neighbourhoods in Dörtyol District: